-Sustainable natural wood veneers have all the beauty and warmth that can only come from using real wood.
-The uniqueness of each log means that every project has its own special appeal, yet at the same time you can have the confidence that the forests where the veneer came from are being sustainably regrown to give a continuing supply in perpetuity.
-Most species are now available as FSC[®] or PEFCTM certified for sustainability - please refer to the Briggs eco-cert[®] range of veneers.
-Briggs Veneers supplies raw veneer not veneer glued onto substrate.
+eco-cert[®] FSC[®] & PEFC wood veneers are independently certified to be from responsibly managed forests & controlled sources.
+The have all the beauty and warmth that can only come from using real wood - the uniqueness of each log means that every project has its own special appeal.
+At the same time, the FSC[®] and PEFC certification gives the certainty that trees are being responsibly regrown to give a continuing supply in perpetuity, with the Briggs FSC[®] & PEFC Chain of Custody certificates ensuring supply chain integrity from forest to market.
+Note that not all Briggs natural veneers are available as FSC[®] or PEFC certified: please refer to individual veneer listings on our website & to confirm current availability please contact us.
+Briggs Veneers supplies raw veneer, not veneer glued onto substrate.
 For supply and prices of veneer on substrate please contact us for your local Panel Layers.